-2.6 Member actively ensures awareness of the Fair Wear CoLP, the complaints helpline, and social dialogue mechanisms within the first year of starting business.
+2.6 Member actively ensures awareness of the Fair Wear CoLP, the grievance mechanism, and social dialogue mechanisms within the first year of starting a business relationship.

-МАХ MIN N/A
+MAX MIN N/A

 6 4 2 0

 Advanced Intermediate Basic Insufficient N/A

-Member company organises onboarding sessions for factory workers and management on Fair Wear's CoLP and the complaints helpline.
+Member company organises onboarding sessions for factory workers and management on Fair Wear's CoLP and the grievance mechanism.
 It actively raises awareness of management on social dia- logue within the first year of the business relationship.
-Member company organises onboarding sessions for factory workers and management on Fair Wear's CoLP and the complaints helpline within the first year of the business relationship.
-Member company shares infor- mation about Fair Wear's CoLP and the complaints helpline in the first year of the business relationship.
-Member company's onboarding process does not include raising aware- ness about Fair Wear's CoLP or the complaints helpline.
+Member company organises onboarding sessions for factory workers and management on Fair Wear's CoLP and the grievance mechanism within the first year of the business relationship.
+Member company shares infor- mation about Fair Wear's CoLP and the grievance mechanism in the first year of the business relationship.
+Member company's onboarding process does not include raising aware- ness about Fair Wear's CoLP or the grievance mechanism.
 No production locations in the first year of business.

 Human rights due diligence processes are necessary to identify and mitigate potential human rights risks in supply chains.
-While other indicators in Layer 2 focus on identifying potential human rights risks, this indicator focuses on the preliminary mitigation of risks by actively raising awareness about the Fair Wear Code of Labour Practices and complaints helpline.
-Discussing Fair Wear's CoLP with management and workers is a key step towards ensuring sustainable improvements in working conditions and developing social dialogue at the supplier level.
-Once a member begins a new business relationship, factory workers and management need information about labour practices, the importance of gender-representative social dialogue (with democratically elected worker representatives), the need for an internal grievance mechanism, and an introduction to the Fair Wear helpline.
+While other indicators in Layer 2 focus on identifying potential human rights risks, this indicator focuses on the preliminary mitigation of risks by actively raising awareness about the Fair

+Wear Code of Labour Practices and grievance mechanism.
+Onboarding management and workers to Fair Wear's CoLP and grievance mechanism is a key step towards ensuring sustainable improvements in working conditions.
+Onboarding can be conducted via webinars, video platforms, or face-to-face meetings within the first year of a new business relationship.
+Should the factory have undergone multiple training sessions for other member brands, there may not need to be any repetition - this should be discussed and decided in collaboration with your brand liaison.